danielfcollier/py-umik-base-app/docs/METRICS.md

 This document explains the mathematical formulas and concepts behind common audio metrics used in signal processing and monitoring.

-*Disclaimer: This guide was prepared with the assistance of Google Gemini 2.5 Pro.*

 ## 1. Peak Amplitude

 ### Definition